da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

 However, as investigated in ["Convergence of Milstein Brownian bridge Monte Carlo methods and stable Greeks calculation"](https://arxiv.org/abs/1906.11002), the Brownian-Bridge correction, doesn't allow for stable second-order Greeks.
 To get second-order Greeks through AAD, it is common to use finite differences on two evaluation of Delta.
 The following image, demonstrates Gamma through FD and AAD:

 <img src="images/gammaBarrierBB.png" alt="present value comparison" width="400" height="300">

+Hence, the Brownian-bridge correction, doesn't allow for stable Gamma for barrier options.
+Furthermore, the AAD approach (finite differences of AAD Deltas) leads to instabilities, too.